Carpet Chameleon Care Guide

 The females are more brilliantly colored than males, and many owners prefer them for this reason.

-The males are largely green and females have a wider range of colors, including bands of white, yellow, and orange.
-Females show an eye pattern.
-When the female is gravid the jeweled effect is most pronounced.
+The male’s coloration is largely green, and females have a wider range of colors, including white, yellow, and orange bands.
+Female chameleons show an eye pattern.
+When the female is gravid (carrying eggs or young), the jeweled effect is more pronounced.

-Like many chameleons, the colors are at their best when either displaying to a mate or rival.
+Like many chameleons, the colors are at their best when displaying to a mate or a rival.
+However, environment and mood play a part in their coloration as well.
+For example, a basking Carpet Chameleon can exhibit combinations of deep reds, blues, or black colors.

 Carpet Chameleon Reproduction